Pediatric Nursing at the Upstate Golisano Children's Hospital

 The PICU is a multidisciplinary unit that provides care for infants, children and adolescents who become critically ill or injured.
 Conditions that commonly cause critical illness and injury include severe infection, poisoning, drug overdose, trauma, extensive surgery, congenital anomalies and immunological disorders.
 Care is provided by specially trained physicians, nurses and dedicated support staff.

-The Pediatric Transport Service provides ICU level care and stabilization to critically ill infants and children in all of CNY and parts of northern Pennsylvania.
-A team of specially trained pediatric critical care nurses, pediatric trained respiratory therapists and paramedics, under the direction of a pediatric ICU physician, is on call 24 hours a day to transport seriously ill children from their local community hospitals to the Pediatric ICU at Upstate Golisano Children's Hospital for specialized care treatment.
+The Pediatric Critical Care Transport program provides ICU-level care and stabilization to critically ill infants and children within a 17-county referral area throughout Central New York and parts of northern Pennsylvania.
+A team of specially trained pediatric critical care nurses and respiratory therapists, under the direction of a pediatric critical care physician, is on call 24 hours a day to transport critically ill children from their local community hospitals to the Pediatric ICU at Upstate Golisano Children's Hospital for specialized care.

 Center for Children's Cancer and Blood Disorders